 Continental islands are landmasses that are located on a continent’s continental shelf.
 An archipelago, such as the Philippines, is a collection of geographically or geologically linked islands.

-There are no particular size standards that help one in distinguishing an island and a continent.
+There are no particular size standards that help one to distinguish between an island and a continent.
 The largest island is Greenland which approximately covers over 2.1 million km sq.

-What is Continent?
+What is a Continent?

 A continent is an enormous landmass that is made up of numerous considerably smaller landmasses.
-The expected or anticipated land area coverage of the cumulative of all continents is approximately 148,647,000 square kilometers or 57,393,000 square miles.
+The expected or anticipated land area coverage of the cumulative of all continents is approximately 148,647,000 square kilometres or 57,393,000 square miles.

 Main Differences Between Island and Continent